 Preached by Pastor Anna C. Haugen, Augustana and Birka Lutheran Churches, Underwood, ND

-May the words of my mouth, and the meditations of my heart, be acceptable in your sight, my rock and my redeemer.
+May the words of my mouth and the meditations of my heart be acceptable in your sight, O Lord.

 Grace and peace to you from God our Father, and the Lord Jesus Christ.
 Amen.

 This Lent, the Old Testament readings for Sunday morning take us through the covenants.
 A covenant is a solemn promise, like a treaty or a marriage.
 It’s code of conduct, a set of agreements about how people are going to live together or work together.
 A condo association might make a covenant, or the people living on the same floor of a dorm, to establish what the expectations are for people living together.
 A covenant is not a legalistic “you better follow the rules or else!” type of rulebook.
 A covenant is instead a model, an agreement of how to live together, in which expectations and boundaries are clearly set.
 The covenants in the Bible are all between God and humans.
 They set the standard for what our relationship with God is going to be like.